watem-sedem/watem-sedem/docs/watem-sedem.rst

 as the ratio of the soil loss of a specific parcel with crop cover - cultivated under specific conditions - and soil loss that would occur on the same parcel without crop growth (with plowing perpendicular to the height lines) (Verbist et al., 2004).
-Typically the C-factor is defined in the context of one year.
+Typically, the C-factor is defined in the context of one year.

 There are a number of ways to set the C-factor:

 1. Use default values varying as a function of the land-use.
 In the context of Flanders, the values 0.37, 0.01 and 0.001 are used to define the C-factor for pixels with respectively a land use equal to agriculture, temporary gras and permanent grass/forest.
-2. Use the default values as defined in 1., but vary the C-factor for pixels with land-use `agricultural` as a function of the crop.
+2. Use the default values as defined in 1., but vary the C-factor for pixels with land-use `agriculture` as a function of the crop.
-3. Use the default values as defined in 1., but vary the C-factor as a function of a crop growth model and crop rotation scheme:
+3. Use the default values as defined in 1., but vary the C-factor as a function of a crop growth model and crop rotation scheme (this for pixels with land-use `agriculture`:

 .. math::
     C = \frac{\sum_i^t{R_i}.SLR_i}{\sum_i^t{R_i}}